Atlas (BioShock): BioShock Infinite: Burial at Sea

 BioShock Infinite: Burial at Sea, set before the events of the first BioShock, reveals that Fontaine's forces are confined to a building that housed Fontaine's Departmental Stores, which has been forcibly sunk to the bottom of the ocean on Ryan's orders.
 Having already assumed his Atlas guise by the events of Episode Two, he discovers an unconscious Elizabeth and a Little Sister named Sally following the events of Episode One.
 Atlas was prepared to order her death, but Elizabeth claims that she is Dr. Suchong's assistant and knows where to find him.
 Atlas allows Elizabeth to leave on her way, but takes Sally as a hostage.
 Elizabeth discovers Suchong's secret laboratory where a portal to Columbia can be opened, and makes an offer to Atlas: in exchange for Sally's safe return to her, she would retrieve the same technology that keeps Columbia afloat to lift the Fontaine building off the sea floor.

 Although Elizabeth successfully completes the task of returning the building back to Rapture's depth, Atlas reneges on their agreement.
 He orders his followers to incapacitate her, and starts a civil conflict against Ryan.
-Desperate to locate Suchong and his "ace in the hole" to be used against Ryan, Atlas interrogates and tortures Elizabeth about Suchong's exact whereabouts, but fails to glean any useful information from her on each occasion until he directly threatens Sally.
+Desperate to locate Suchong and his "ace in the hole" to be used against Ryan, Atlas interrogates and tortures Elizabeth (via lobotomy) about Suchong's exact whereabouts, but fails to glean any useful information from her on each occasion until he directly threatens Sally.
 Elizabeth has a momentary vision in response to the stressor, and realizes that Suchong is in his clinic guarded by Ryan's security systems that are keyed to repel Atlas and his men by their DNA.
 Atlas sends Elizabeth in to retrieve Suchong, only to witness his murder by a rogue Big Daddy.
 Fearing the "ace in the hole" lost, she finds a piece of paper with a coded message, has another vision, and realizes she has found what Atlas is looking for.
 She returns the paper to Atlas, and decodes the message for him: "Would you kindly?"
 Atlas realizes this is the trigger phrase that Suchong has implanted in Jack, the illegitimate son of Ryan that Atlas has sent to the surface.
 Atlas orders his men to make arrangements for Jack to come to Rapture, and then delivers a fatal blow to Elizabeth, leaving her to spend her final moments with Sally.